apache/activemq-artemis/docs/user-manual/en/clusters.md

 specified.
 The following shows all the available configuration options

--   `address` Each cluster connection only applies to addresses that match the specified address field.
+-   `address` Each cluster connection only applies to addresses that match the specified `address` field.
 An address is matched on the cluster connection when it begins with the string specified in this field.
-The address field on a cluster connection also supports comma separated lists and an exclude syntax '!'.
-To prevent an address from being matched on this cluster connection, prepend a cluster connection address string with '!'.
+The `address` field on a cluster connection also supports comma separated lists and an exclude syntax `!`.
+To prevent an address from being matched on this cluster connection, prepend a cluster connection address string with `!`.

     In the case shown above the cluster connection will load balance messages sent to all addresses (since it's empty).